Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/configuration-reference/mobile-core-api-reference.md

 {% hint style="warning" %}

-`MobileCore.getApplication` may return `null` if the Application object was destroyed or if `MobileCore.setApplication` was not previously called.
+`MobileCore.getApplication` might return `null` if the Application object was destroyed or if `MobileCore.setApplication` was not previously called.

 {% endhint %}